What Is Asthma?

 - Chest tightness, pain, or pressure

-Not every person with asthma has the same symptoms of an asthma attack.
+Not every person with asthma experiences the same symptoms of an asthma attack.
 You may not have all of these symptoms, or you may have different symptoms at different times.
-Your symptoms may also vary from one asthma attack to the next, being mild during one attack and severe during another.
+Your symptoms may be subtle, such as decreased activity, or lethargy.
+Your symptoms may also vary from mild to severe from one asthma attack to the next.

 Status Asthmaticus (Severe Asthma Attacks)